 Black dogs are a special bunch, from the classic black Lab to the striking great Dane, the schnauzer, the Portuguese water dog, or any lovable mixed-breed dog that landed the dark fur genes.
 So how do you find a great name for your new black dog?
 Consider size, look, and personality.
 This list has options to fit any dog, from a lovely Luna to a strong Onyx.
 We handpicked these choices from our huge Rover.com database of dog names.
-About 15% of these names rank among Rover’s top 100 most popular dog names.

 The Best Black Dog Names